 - Master of City and Regional Studies (M.C.R.S.)

 - Master of Public Policy (M.P.P.); and joint degrees with law, public health, global affairs, urban planning

 - Master of Public Affairs and Politics (M.P.A.P.)

-- Doctor of Philosophy (Ph.D.) in Planning and Policy Development (Awarded through the Graduate School–New Brunswick)
+- Doctor of Philosophy (Ph.D.) in Planning and Policy Development (Awarded through the School of Graduate Studies)

-- The Bloustein School of Planning and Public Policy offers three undergraduate majors: planning public policy, public health, public policy, and urban planning and design, and a minor in public administration and management.
+- The Bloustein School of Planning and Public Policy offers five undergraduate majors: health administration, planning and public policy, public health, public policy, and urban planning and design, and a minor in public administration and management.

 - Host to many nationally recognized research centers, the school gives its students rich opportunities to conduct research in areas such as neighborhood revitalization, transportation, workforce development, and energy policy.

 - The school encourages students to seek global educational opportunities through Rutgers Study Abroad.

 - Explore the Bloustein School’s areas of expertise to discover the breadth and depth of the school’s activities.